SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 > **Explanation**: Alice's account retrieves the latest cached token from Redis

 #### Part 2
-Now that we have the ability to store Tokens in Redis, we need to trigger this logic.
+Now that we have the ability to store Tokens in Redis, we need to call this method.

-In `TwitchAuthManager.java`, update the methods below to update our User's latest User Token in Redis:
+In `TwitchAuthService.java`, update the methods below to update our User's latest User Token in Redis:
 1. `public String createOAuthToken(String accessToken)`
 2. `public String refreshOAuthToken(String refreshToken)`